 Who is it for?

-We also want them to work for people who have no prior knowledge of the subjects and for those who may be world-class experts, and everyone in between.
-If you don’t know anything about these subjects then feel free to come and find out.
+We also wanted them to work for people who have no prior knowledge of the subjects and for those who may be world-class experts, and everyone in between.
+Our idea was that if you don’t know anything about these subjects then feel free to come and find out.
 If you’re an expert – then come and join in the discussions to help others learn and to deepen your own understanding through conversation with others.
 We believe that all learning is collective!

 Who is organising it?

-So far the seminar has been organised, convened and led by Jeremy Gilbert, a professor at the University of East London, with particular support and encouragement from New Economy Organisers’ Network, and with help from colleagues such as Marina Prentoulis of UEA and Syriza London, Michael Calderbank of LRC and Red Pepper and Hilary Wainwright of Red Pepper.
+So far the seminar has been organised, convened and led by Jeremy Gilbert, a professor at the University of East London, with help and support from various friends and colleagues.

 What topics have been covered?